atsushieno/compose-audio-controls/README.md

 ### KnobMan image strip

 It makes use of [KnobMan](https://www.kvraudio.com/product/knobman-by-g200kg) image resource.
 If you are curious what this means, go to [Knob Gallery](https://www.g200kg.com/en/webknobman/gallery.php).
 You can use these knobs without coding anything.
 It is a cheap trick, but offers what people really need.
-It is used by wide range of people in audio app industry (such as [Kontakt](https://www.native-instruments.com/en/products/komplete/samplers/kontakt-7/) instrument, Web audio/music app developers who use [webaudio-controls](http://g200kg.github.io/webaudio-controls/docs/)) use it.
+It is used by wide range of people in audio app industry (such as [Kontakt](https://www.native-instruments.com/en/products/komplete/samplers/kontakt-7/) instrument, Web audio/music app developers who use [webaudio-controls](http://g200kg.github.io/webaudio-controls/docs/)).
 It gives you a lot of choices:

 ![KnobGallery sshot](docs/images/KnobGallery-sshot.png)